telefonicaid/fiware-skuld/README.rst

 The classify_resources_by_owner tool
 ------------------------------------

-A tool is provided to analyse the cloud resources in each region and who owns them.
+A tool is provided to analyse the cloud resources on each region and who owns them.
 The main purpose of the tool is to detect anomalies, cloud resources that are not owned by the users who can create resources: community users, trial users and admins.